jackjocross/til/README.md

 #Webpack
 * file-loader: A Webpack loader that can be used to include static asset files such as images or fonts in your bundle.

+#Node
+* nvm (Node version manager): can be used to easily switch between running different versions of Node and NPM for each shell window.
+Use "nvm install ${version}" to install and use a specific Node version and "nvm use ${version}" to switch between available versions.  "nvm ls -remote" lists all Node versions available for download.

 #JavaScript
 * bind(context, ...args): Applied to a function, sets the functions "this" to be equal to context.
 Prepends ...args as arguments to the function when it is called.
 Usage:
     * myFunction.bind(null, "myParam")